What is Direct Fuel Injector Cleaner and Why Do You Need It?

 The advantages of GDI have led to it being used by most modern vehicle manufacturers.
 Unfortunately, it has one major flaw: carbon buildup.

 Older port-style injectors sprayed fuel into the intake manifold.
-This jet of fuel came from behind the valve, and it actually served to wash away some of the carbon, or soot, that built up on the valve’s surfaces.
-This doesn’t occur with GDI systems.
+This jet of fuel came from behind the valve, and it actually served to wash away some of the carbon, or soot, that built upon the valve’s surfaces.
+This doesn’t occur with GDI fuel injection systems.

 Where does this carbon originate?
 Normally, the detergents in the fuel would clean the intake valves.
 When fuel is only sprayed into the combustion chambers, however, the oxidized fuel molecules polymerize until they are no longer soluble in the gas and precipitate out as carbon deposits.
 The crankcase ventilation system, which lets gasses exit the crankcase as a form of pressure relief, can also introduce additional carbon into the intake in the form of vapors from oil and fuel or other substances that make their way past air filters.